priyankt/priyankt.github.io/_posts/2024-02-15-trek-to-the-everest-base-camp-1.md

 ---
 layout: post
-title:  Glimpses from the trek to the Everest Base Camp 1
+title:  Glimpses from the trek to the Everest Base Camp - Part 1
 tag: adventure
 category: adventure
 date: 2024-02-15 12:15:00 +0530